HDFGroup/vol-cache/README.md

 ### HDF5 Dependency

-This VOL depends on HDF5 cache branch.
+This caching VOL connector depends on a particular HDF5 branch.
 Currently, this branch has not been pushed back to the HDF5 github repo.
-It is located in my personal hdf5 fork repo.
 ```bash
 git clone -b async_vol_register_optional https://github.com/hpc-io/hdf5.git
 ```

+### Building HDF5 shared library
-**Note**: Make sure you have libhdf5 shared dynamic libraries in your hdf5/lib.
+Make sure you have libhdf5 shared dynamic libraries in your hdf5/lib.
 For Linux, it's libhdf5.so, for OSX, it's libhdf5.dylib.

-### Building HDF5 shared library
 If you don't have the shared dynamic libraries, you'll need to reinstall HDF5.
 - Get the latest version of the cache branch;
 - In the repo directory, run ./autogen.sh
 - In your build directory, run configure and make sure you **DO NOT** have the option "--disable-shared", for example: